Quantum Programming Without the Quantum Physics: Introduction

-Though the idea that quantum computing is about negative probabilities has been explored before, it was not for this kind of systematic simplification of programming concepts.
-Aaronson \cite{Aaronson2004QuantumMechanicsIsland, Aaronson2013QuantumComputingDemocritus} quipped that quantum theory is probability theory with negative probabilities and that this is a good way of explaining quantum theory; however, he was discussing mathematical theories of quantum randomness and not programming models.
-Mu and Bird, in an apparently unpublished draft \cite{MuBird2001FunctionalQuantumProgramming}, explored qubit-less programming based on negative probabilities.
-But they were mainly focused on understanding quantum non-determinism as a monad-like structure (a project also pursued by Vizzotto et al.~\cite{VizzottoEtAl2006StructuringQuantumEffects}) and not so much on its power to remove the entry barrier posed by the requirement of a physics background.
-This paper uses the idea to put together an accessible narrative of how quantum programming works, embodied in a concrete programming language.
+Though some authors have written on the idea of negative probabilities before, it was for different purposes.
+Aaronson \cite{Aaronson2004QuantumMechanicsIsland, Aaronson2013QuantumComputingDemocritus} quipped that quantum \emph{theory} (not programming) is what one gets by incorporating negative numbers to probability theory.
+Mu and Bird, in an apparently unpublished draft \cite{MuBird2001FunctionalQuantumProgramming}, explored qubit-less programming with negative probabilities, trying to understand quantum non-determinism as a monad-like structure.
+But neither tried to systematically reduce concepts to negative probabilities, putting together a comprehensive narrative of how quantum programming works, embodied in a concrete programming language.
 This usage, to our knowledge, is novel.

 Our treatment of measurement is especially noteworthy.
 We split uncertainty in a quantum program into two layers, a quantum layer with signed probabilities and a classical layer with ordinary, unsigned probabilities.
 We then explain measurement as a movement of uncertainty from the quantum to the classical layer---effectively, a loss of signs.
 While mathematically just a rehash of ensembles and density matrices, this view again offers great simplifying power.
 Not only does it avoid discussions of qubits and their intricate behavior under measurement, it also clarifies the relationship between measurement, discarding, output, and information leakage, all while relying on just one difference between quantum and classical randomness---signed probabilities.